Pairings | Greek

-It’s true that lamb is one of the most wine-friendly of meats, as at home with red Bordeaux and Rioja as it is with the more fruit driven varietals from the new world.
+It’s true that lamb is one of the most wine-friendly of meats, as at home with red Bordeaux and Rioja as it is with the fruitier wines of the new world.
 But if you’re looking for a spot-on match it’s worth thinking just how - and for how long - you’re going to cook it.

 Asking which wine to pair with salad is a bit like asking about what wine to match with meat or fish.
-There are so many different types, there’s no single answer.
-It depends on the vegetables you use, what other ingredients it contains or accompanies and, most importantly, what type of dressing it has.
+There's no single answer.
+It depends on the vegetables you use, what other ingredients it contains and what type of dressing you use.

 The perfect match for lamb is red wine, right?
 Well, mostly but not always as Hugh Fearnley-Whittingstall's recipes in the Guardian this weekend and my own recent experience have demonstrated

-Just as with any other grape variety Sauvignon Blanc varies markedly from one part of the world to the other - from the crisp minerally wines of the Loire to the exuberant grassy herbaceous Sauvignons of the Marlborough region of New Zealand.
+As with other grape varieties sauvignon blanc varies markedly from one part of the world to the other - from the crisp minerally wines of the Loire to the exuberant grassy herbaceous sauvignons of New Zealand's Marlborough region.

 Aubergine - or eggplant as it’s called in the US - doesn’t have a strong flavour of its own but tends to enrich any dish in which it’s included especially when baked with tomatoes and cheese.